Cap-go/website/content/blog/automatic-build-and-release-with-github-actions.md

 ## Preface

-Be sure you have add your app first to capgo, this tutorial just focus on the upload phase
+Be sure you have add your app first to Capgo, this tutorial just focus on the upload phase

 ## Commit convention